zain148/zain148/README.md

 <br/>

 <p>
-A Skilled FullStack JavaScript Developer 🚀 from India.
+A Skilled FullStack JavaScript Developer 🚀 from Pakistan.
 Always working on some project or learning something new!
 <br/>
-Stacks I have worked with : MERN , React+Firebase , Meteor+React , Next+React.
+Stacks I have worked with :React Native(cli,expo) +Firebase , MERN.
 <br/>
-Things I am currently experimenting with : jest , enzyme , typescript, ...
+Things I am currently experimenting with : typescript, ...
 <br/>
 Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
 </p>